 This might sound strange and it is imperative that you are ‘excited and enthusiastic’ about joining the company in question.
 Why?
 Because you are likely to be the first connection that a potential client, service provider or new employee has with your company.

-You are the face of your organisation.
+You ARE the face of your organisation.

 If you meet and greet people regularly, you will need to ensure you look the part.
 People do ‘judge a book by its cover’, and a warm, friendly presentable person makes an impression.

-Empathy, Understanding and Rapport
+Empathy, Warmth and Understanding

 Great interpersonal skills are vital for a stellar receptionist and go way beyond being a great communicator.